Tag Archives: Digital car title

 Selling a vehicle with a digital title offers several benefits:

-• Faster Transactions Ownership transfers can be completed electronically in minutes, eliminating delays associated with mailing or visiting the DMV.
+• Faster Transactions: Ownership transfers can be completed electronically in minutes, eliminating delays associated with mailing or visiting the DMV.

 • Reduced Fraud Risk Digital titles are tamper-proof and securely stored, reducing the risk of fraudulent activity during the sale.